 - Review your Focus results and identify at least two majors or minors that you want to explore.
 Confused about how to do that?
 View this Focus tutorial video (or transcript) for guidance on how to use the Focus Assessment for major exploration

-- Find out more about majors and minors you are considering on the USF majors and minors list.
+- Find out more about majors and minors you are considering using the USF Catalog.
 Use the questions from this comparing majors worksheet to reflect how each major suits you.

 - Use the “what-if analysis” feature in your degree evaluation to envision your graduation plan for each potential program.
 Consider how much flexibility you will have for study abroad, minors, or other activities.

-- Check out the Arts & Science Webtrack videos created for incoming students to get a sense of the "spiel" that they share with their incoming majors.
-You can also view the School of Management video for their incoming majors.
+- Check out the New Student Registration videos created for incoming students to understand the "spiel" each department shares with their incoming majors.
 Note - this page is occasionally inaccessible while it is being updated for the next incoming class.

 - Browse the Explore Their Path blog to view stories and posts of students, faculty, staff, and alumni who studied in various majors and minors.
 See if any of the them sound interesting to you!

 - Talk with someone you trust like your CASA coach to narrow down your list of potential majors and minors.

 - Ready to declare a major, minor, concentration or special program?
 These instructions walk you through what you should do.

 - If you are considering studying abroad, fill out the Study Abroad Interest Form and meet with the Center for Global Education.